Datamost

-Datamost was a computer book publisher and computer game company founded by David Gordon and based in Chatsworth, California.
-Datamost operated in the early 1980s producing games and other software mainly for the Apple II, Commodore 64 and Atari 8-bit family, with some for the IBM PC.
-It also published educational and reference materials related to computers and computer programming.
+Datamost was an American computer book publisher and computer game company founded by David Gordon and based in Chatsworth, California.
+Datamost operated in the early 1980s producing games and other software mainly for the Apple II, Commodore 64 and Atari 8-bit computers, with some for the IBM PC.
+It also published educational and reference materials related to home computers and computer programming.